thevk70/CODING-SAMURAI-INTERNSHIP-TASK-1/README.md

 Features :

-Basic arithmetic operations: Addition, subtraction, multiplication, division.
+1.Basic arithmetic operations: Addition, subtraction, multiplication, division.

-Scientific calculator functions: Square root, exponentiation, logarithms, trigonometric calculations (sine, cosine, tangent).
-History log: Keeps a record of previous calculations.
-User-friendly interface with a clear and intuitive design.
+2.User-friendly interface with a clear and intuitive design.

-Cross-platform compatibility: Can be used on both desktop and mobile devices.
+3.Cross-platform compatibility: Can be used on both desktop and mobile devices.

 Technologies Used :

-Frontend: HTML, CSS, JavaScript
+1.Frontend: HTML, CSS, JavaScript
-Version Control: Git and GitHub
+2.Version Control: Git and GitHub

 Getting Started :

-To run the calculator app locally on your machine, follow these steps:
+1.To run the calculator app locally on your machine, follow these steps:

 Clone this repository to your local machine:

 Copy code
 git clone https://github.com/your-username/calculator.git

-Open the index.html file in your preferred web browser.
+2.Open the index.html file in your preferred web browser.

-Start using the calculator for your calculations.
+3.Start using the calculator for your calculations.

 Contributing :

 We welcome contributions to make this calculator app even better!
 If you'd like to contribute, please follow these steps:

-Fork this repository to your GitHub account.
+1.Fork this repository to your GitHub account.

-Create a new branch for your feature or bug fix:
+2.Create a new branch for your feature or bug fix:

 Copy code
 git checkout -b feature/your-feature

-Make your changes and commit them with clear and concise messages:
+3.Make your changes and commit them with clear and concise messages:

 Copy code
 git commit -m "Add feature: your-feature"

-Push your changes to your forked repository:
+4.Push your changes to your forked repository:

 Copy code
 git push origin feature/your-feature

-Create a pull request to merge your changes into the main repository.
+5.Create a pull request to merge your changes into the main repository.

 Issues and Bug Reports :

-If you encounter any issues, have feature requests, or find bugs, please report them on the GitHub Issues page.
+If you encounter any issues, have feature requests, or find bugs, please report them on the [GitHub Issues page](https://github.com/thevk70/calculator/issues).

-License

-This calculator app is open-source and available under the MIT License.